What is underground service line coverage?

 Unfortunately, this could be reality for any homeowner.
 Underground service lines transport water, waste, heating, cable, internet and more to and from your house.
 A leak, break, tear, rupture or collapse can easily damage these underground pipes or wires, creating costly repairs and disrupting your daily routine.

-What am I responsible for?
+What sections of the service line am I responsible for?

 Homeowners are legally responsible for maintaining service lines from their home to their property line.
-And, standard homeowners’ policies don’t cover service line damage, which means you are on the hook financially for any damaged lines between the street and your house.
+And, standard homeowners policies don’t cover service line damage, which means you are on the hook financially for any damaged lines between the street and your house.
 This can potentially add up to thousands of dollars in repairs.

 Underground Service Line Infographic